basarat/demo-generics/script.md

-# Sorting items in TypeScript
+# Sorting arrays in TypeScript
-> In this lesson we cover how to sort items using TypeScript.
+> In this lesson we cover all the details of how to sort a list of items using TypeScript.

 Each array in JavaScript has a sort method.